yegor256/blog/_posts/2019/sep/2019-09-03-injection-of-guilt.md

 we should use tickets,
 [of course]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}).

+{% quote Why can’t we do this in writing, in a chat, by email, or even via a phone call? %}

 Why do "planning for the next day" and "discussing progress" need to be done personally in a standing-up circle instead of digitally?
 Why can't we update each other about progress via an email letter, a status board,